kristoDev/API_practice_with_DjangoRestFrameork/README.md

-# API practice with Django RestFrameork
+# API practice with Django RestFramework